Complete Guide to the Best Guitar Stands 2023 - Acoustic, Electric & Bass

 - Nitrocellulose Safe: Yes - nonmarring plastic

-The GS301B TravLite by Hercules Stands is an acoustic guitar stand designed to be portable yet durable featuring a steel construction and rubber foam to protect the parts of your guitar that touch the stand.
-It also folds flat for convenient storage.
-It has served me well on many occasions and shows no signs of breaking down anytime soon.
+The GS301B TravLite by Hercules Stands is one of the best guitar stands for acoustic guitar designed to be portable yet durable, featuring a steel construction and rubber foam to protect the parts of your guitar that touch the stand.

 Around the house, the TravLite is great to have.
-I can be playing multiple instruments in a single session manning my computer with an acoustic guitar within my reach and because of that I fumble less switching back and forth between instruments.
-But having a child in the house, I can confidently say that this stand is NOT child proof and can be knocked down quite easily by curious kids trying to play with your 6-string.
+I can play multiple instruments in a single session while manning my computer with an acoustic guitar within my reach, and because of that, I fumble less switching back and forth between instruments.

 The TravLite shines best on stage.
-Acoustic guitar is more of a supplementary instrument for the shows I'm currently playing, so the acoustic guitar lives on this stand for 80% of the set.
+The acoustic guitar is more of a supplementary instrument for the shows I’m currently playing, so the acoustic guitar lives on this stand for 80% of the set.
 It does the job perfectly.
-It's more than presentable on stage, being low profile ensures that it is never a visual distraction.
-Also, it doesn't take much effort to chuck this in the trunk.
-If you're not too clumsy, it should keep the guitar standing bar seriously knocking it over.
-Stability has been sufficient so far, and I don't see it falling over no matter how wobbly the stage is.

 Although light enough for most situations, the packed shape of the stand is a bit awkward, not fitting into either my guitar case or pedal case.
-A backpack works though so I usually cram it in along with my change of clothes and other personal effects.

-When it comes to utility pieces like this, my main 2 concerns are build quality - how long will this last, and intuitiveness - how easily and conveniently it does the job.
 The TravLite Acoustic Guitar Stand by Hercules scores high on both fronts.
-It's not the lightest nor the most secure but it's the right amount of both to be an excellent travel stand for my needs and use cases on the road and around the house.
+It’s neither the lightest nor the most secure, but it’s the right amount of both to be an excellent travel stand for my needs and use cases on the road and around the house.

 - Compatible Guitar Types: Acoustic Guitars